bkiers/atlas/README.md

 Atlas, an offline reverse Geo-coding library written in Java, inspired by [reverse-geocoder](https://github.com/thampiman/reverse-geocoder).

+The index is a double `SortedMap<Double, Set<City>>` that keeps an index on both the latitudes and longitudes of the cities.

 ## using Atlas

 Clone this repository and add the library to your local Maven repos: